CastleLab/COMP5111-Spring2022-Student-Assignments/Assignment1_FAQ.md

 ## 8. Why we got ClassNotFound Exception when executing the test cases with the instrumented subject?

-There are two inner classes used in ToolBox.java.
+There are ten inner classes used in Subject.java.
-If you use Soot to instrument only `comp5111.assignment.cut.ToolBox` class, inner classes will not be instrumented.
+If you use Soot to instrument only `comp5111.assignment.cut.Subject` class, inner classes will not be instrumented.
 ClassNotFound exception may occur when executing the test cases that invoking inner classes.

 You may change the "-process-dir" argument passed to Soot to let Soot instrument all the class files in a folder.